SEA VEGETABLE : Mirin

-*Please consume immediately after opening.
+*Please consume as soon as possible after opening.

-Name: Salted Mirin
+Name: Saled Mirin

 Ingredients: Salt (domestic production), Mirin (domestic production)